paser-group/ICPColocation/SELF_NOTES.md

 1. In `manifests/profile/base/designate/api.pp`, `$listen_ip      = '0.0.0.0',` is used in `$listen_uri = normalize_ip_for_uri($listen_ip)` and then in `class { '::designate::api': }` as `listen => "${listen_uri}:${listen_port}",`

+> Need to do cross script tracking.
+TODO.
+Rest handled by TaintPup

 #### Repository-67